dragonwocky/obsidian-tray/README.md

 <img alt="" src="tray.png" align="right"  height="128px">

-**Tray** is an [Obsidian](https://obsidian.md/) plugin that can be used to launch the app on system startup and run it in the background, adding an icon to the system tray that it can be minimised to and a global hotkey to toggle visibility of the app's windows.
+**Tray** is an [Obsidian](https://obsidian.md/) plugin that can be used to launch the app on system startup and run it in the background, adding global hotkeys and a tray menu that toggle app window visibility and can create quick notes from anywhere in your operating system.

 ## Configuration

+### Window management

 | Option                     | Description                                                                                                                                                                                                                        | Default             |
 | -------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------------------- |